-The SBS-1eR features both an external radio interface and a built-in Air-band / VHF FM receiver with integrated audio amplifier.
+The SBS-1eR features a built-in Air-band / VHF FM receiver with integrated audio amplifier, as well as an external radio interface.

-The external radio interface (which is also available on the SBS-1e and SBS-1) requires a radio firmware option key to operate and is described further in the next section.
+The external radio interface is described further in the next section.

 The Built-in radio receiver covers the following frequencies :-